How high refresh and frame rates will change phone screens and cameras

 Current-generation iPhones and iPads have the option to record “Slo-mo” videos at 120 or 240FPS, maxed out at 1080p resolution. iOS 14 betas suggest that the next iPhones will be able to record higher-resolution 4K videos at these speeds.
 Qualcomm’s Snapdragon 865 has the memory speed and bandwidth to create 960FPS videos at 720p resolutions — yes, that’s 960 individual images per second — for mind-bogglingly slow motion, such that every real-world second would take 32 seconds to watch at 30fps.

-Now 120FPS cameras can also be paired with 120FPS screens to deliver crazy-smooth real-time videos.
+Now 120FPS cameras can also be paired with 120Hz screens to deliver crazy-smooth real-time videos.
 While there isn’t much of an application for this yet with traditional 2D screens, VR and AR headsets can use higher frame rate videos and displays to mitigate nausea.

 One drawback to bear in mind is that high framerate cameras consume a ton of storage and wireless bandwidth. iOS and iPadOS warn users that 4K 60FPS video recording requires 400 megabytes per minute, which could fill a base model 64GB iPhone 11 in around two hours, assuming relatively few apps or other files are also installed.
 If 4K 120FPS and 240FPS recordings are added this year, you can expect the storage requirements to roughly double or quadruple — though most people won’t create two-hour-long (or even 30-minute-long) videos at these speeds.